Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
-Ability to work in groups and demonstrate an excellent ability to communicate.
+- Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
+Experienced in working as part of groups and demonstrate strong communication skills.

 Education: